 The Cambridgeshire County Council pension scheme is operated under the regulatory framework for the Local Government Pension Scheme and the governance of the scheme is the responsibility of the Pensions Fund Committee of Cambridgeshire County Council.
 Policy is determined in accordance with the Pensions Fund Regulations.
-The Fund invests the contributions in accordance with the Investment Strategy Statement which manages risks with diversification of asset classes, geography and asset managers. (https://pensions.cambridgeshire.gov.uk/governance/key-documents/cambridgeshire /Investment Strategy Statement - Word).
+The Fund invests the contributions in accordance with the Investment Strategy Statement which manages risks with diversification of asset classes, geography and asset managers.

+(https://pensions.westnorthants.gov.uk/app/uploads/2023/10/CPFFundingStrategyStatement.docx)